-Australia typically import small amounts (less than five tonnes) of SBT annually, although this may fluctuate according to market conditions.
+Australia typically imports small amounts (less than five tonnes) of SBT annually, although this may fluctuate according to market conditions.
+In the 2021-22 reporting year, favourable market conditions led to an increase in imports of SBT from NZ (~40t).

 AFMA fisheries officers conduct targeted compliance operations to inspect fishing boats at sea and in port, and also conduct random audits of fishing companies, fish receivers and export/import establishments.
+Australia has developed a process to identify imports in a timely manner and notify importers of CDS reporting obligations to the CCSBT which seeks to improve Australia's reporting.